GeckoG/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, sys
 1. Where do we set the task_duration?
+    Immediately after importing the libraries
 1. How many functions are defined?
+    Seven
-1. What are the function names?
+1. What are the function names? create_table, drop_table, insert_pet, process_one, process_two, process_three, recreate_database
-1. In general, what does each function do?
+1. In general, what does each function do? create_table creates the pets table drop_table deletes the pets table insert_pet connects to the database and inserts a row into the pets table process_one (and two and three) calls two insert_pet functions recreate_database deletes the pets table and replaces it with an empty table
-1. Where does the execution begin?
+1. Where does the execution begin? line 132: if __name__ == "__main__":
 1. How many processes do we start?
+    Three
 1. How many records does each process insert?
+    Two

 In this first run, we start 3 processes, each inserting 2 records into a shared database